burkhardmeyer/craft-starter/README.md

     cd PATH
     ./craft setup

-Finally, run the `bmeyer-setup` command to configure Craft-Scripts & Craft 3 Multi-Environment based on your newly created `.env` settings:
+Finally, run the `nys-setup` command to configure Craft-Scripts & Craft 3 Multi-Environment based on your newly created `.env` settings:

-    ./bmeyer-setup
+    ./nys-setup

 That's it, enjoy!

 If you ever delete the `vendor` folder or such, just re-run:

-    ./bmeyer-setup
+    ./nys-setup

 ...and it will re-create the symlink to your `.env.sh`; don't worry, it won't stomp on any changes you've made.